mtzfactory/nango/docs/docs/build-integrations/create-integration.md

 - a POST request to https://slack.com/api/chat.postMessage
 - a `channel` (string) body parameter corresponding to a Slack workspace's channel id
 - a `text` (string) body parameter containing the message we want to send to Slack
-- a `mrkdown` (bool) body parameter that indicates if we want our message to be treated as markdown formatted (yes pleae, we do!)
+- a `mrkdown` (bool) body parameter that indicates if we want our message to be treated as markdown formatted (yes please, we do!)

 We will pass these details to our action by using the `input` parameter.